Haxley/ItemCloud/README.md

 ```/itemcloud list``` : You can see the list of all items in your account.

 ```/itemcloud count <item id>``` : You can see the amount you have of a specific item.

+#### Recommended Associated Plugins:

+EconomyPShop: Let players on your server make shops, which sell items stored in ItemCloud.

+EssentialsPE: The ```/itemdb id``` command in Essentials is great for quickly finding an item's ID in-game.